 MIS broadly refers to a comprehensive process, supported by computer-based systems, that provides the information necessary to manage the bank.
-To function effectively as an interactive, interrelated, and interdependent feedback system for management and staff, MIS must be useable.
+To function effectively as an interactive, interrelated, and interdependent feedback system for management and staff, MIS should be useable.
 The five elements of a useable MIS are timeliness, accuracy, consistency, completeness, and relevance.
 The effectiveness of MIS is hindered whenever one or more of these elements is compromised.

-Timeliness

-To simplify prompt decision making, the bank's MIS should be capable of providing and distributing current information to appropriate users.
+Timeliness: To simplify prompt decision making, the bank's MIS should be capable of providing and distributing current information to appropriate users.
 Information systems should be designed to expedite reporting of information.
-The system should be able to quickly collect and edit data, summarize results, and adjust and correct errors promptly.
+The system should be able to quickly collect and edit data, summarize results, and adjust and correct errors.

-Accuracy

-A sound system of automated and manual internal controls should exist throughout all information systems processing activities.
+Accuracy: A sound system of automated and manual internal controls should exist throughout all information systems processing activities.
 Information should receive appropriate editing, balancing, and internal control checks.
-The bank should employ a comprehensive internal and external audit program to ensure the adequacy of internal controls.
+The bank should employ a